thepaperpilot/thepaperpilot.github.io/site/now/index.md

 This "now page" offers a big picture glimpse into what I’m focused on at this point in my life.
 [What is a now page](https://nownownow.com/about)?

-## Life

-I'm living in DFW with my wife and baby son.
-I work at Topaz Labs LLC as a software developer, where I develop their flagship product Topaz Photo AI.

 ## IndieWeb

 I've been learning a lot about [The Small Web](/garden/the-small-web/index.md) (or the various other names it goes by).
 I've been working on this website and implementing the various IndieWeb building blocks